-• In North America, the sales decline was primarily due to lower end-user demand.
+In North America, the sales decline was primarily due to lower end-user demand.
 The sales decline was also due to a decrease in dealer inventories in 2016 compared to relatively flat inventories in 2015.
 Unfavorable price realization resulted from competitive market conditions.
-The availability of used equipment has negatively impacted sales in North America during 2016 and we expect some negative impact in 2017.
+The availability of used equipment negatively impacted sales in North America during 2016.

 - Lower sales in EAME were primarily due to lower end-user demand and the unfavorable impact of changes in dealer inventories.
 In addition, price realization was unfavorable across the region due to competitive market conditions.
-Dealer inventories decreased in 2016 while inventories remained flat in 2015.
-We expect sales in Africa/Middle East to be negatively impacted in 2017 due to overall economic weakness and continued pressure on economies that rely on oil revenues to drive economic growth. - In Latin America, end-user demand was down across most of the region, with the most significant decline in Brazil due to weak economic conditions. - Sales in Asia/Pacific were higher as a result of an increase in end-user demand primarily in China stemming from increased government support in infrastructure and residential investment.
+Dealer inventories decreased in 2016 while inventories remained flat in 2015. - In Latin America, end-user demand was down across most of the region, with the most significant decline in Brazil due to weak economic conditions. - Sales in Asia/Pacific were higher as a result of an increase in end-user demand primarily in China stemming from increased government support in infrastructure and residential investment.
 In addition, the impact of changes in dealer inventories was favorable as inventories increased slightly in 2016 compared to a decrease in inventories in 2015.